Indian Idol (Hindi TV series): Season 11

 The 11th season started to air on 12 October 2019 on Sony TV.
 It was being hosted by singer Aditya Narayan.
 Neha Kakkar has returned as one of the judges on popular demand along with Vishal Dadlani and Anu Malik, who came back to the show as a judge after his suspension from the judging panel for Me Too allegations.
-He was then been replaced by Himesh Reshammiya.
+He was then replaced by Himesh Reshammiya.